Mission Statement

 Multiple Copies

-1. Documents which have high usage will be acquired to support the information needs of the University and District communities.
+1. Duplicate documents are occasionally acquired to support the information needs of the University and District communities.

-2. Gift items which duplicate but are deemed of lasting value to the existing collection will be accepted in accordance with the University Library's Gift Policy.
+2. Gift items that duplicate current holdings will not be accepted, in accordance with the University Library's Gift Policy.

 Collection Arrangement

-The majority of the Documents, including all CD-ROMS and microfiche, are classified using the Superintendent of Documents classification system.
+The majority of the documents are classified using the Superintendent of Documents classification system.
 Titles better suited for a reference collection are arranged using the Library of Congress classification system and housed in the Reference Collection.
-A selected number of Government Documents in the form of journals are shelved alphabetically by title along with the non-governmental journals.
-All documents since 1976 are cataloged in the Library's online catalog.
+A selected number of government documents in the form of journals are shelved alphabetically by title along with the non-governmental journals.
+Some documents, mainly in science and technology, are shelved in the 3rd floor library stacks according to Library of Congress classification.
+Most documents since 1976 are cataloged in the library's online catalog.
 Pre-1976 documents are inventoried via shelflist.

-B. Microform titles will be selected using the following criteria:
+B. Microform titles will be retained using the following criteria:

 1. Available only in that format.